owensjones10/AdvancedJavaTeamC/README.md

 ## ⚙️ Setup
 1. Clone repo
-2. Open in NetBeans or IntelliJ
+2. Open using the commands in the README.md file under the directory "db"
 3. Use Java SE 22 and Apache Derby (JavaDB)
 4. Run scripts in `db/` folder using `ij`